 Why do an integration project fail?

-We have discussed various system integration methods earlier in our blog “What is system integration?”.
+We have discussed various system integration methods earlier in our blog (check out the post, “What is system integration?”).
 We concluded that there are plenty of different options to design system integration between various systems.

 In the most straightforward scenarios, system integration projects can be relatively simple and straightforward, but that does not mean that even such projects would be completely free from failures and challenges.